Woman dies, 2 children injured in Colorado chairlift fall

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

+Deaths from malfunctions or falls are rare in the United States, The Denver Post reported (https://goo.gl/7eSuhj ).
+According to the National Ski Areas Association, deaths from malfunctions have totaled just 12 from 1973 through October, and there were three deaths from falls between 2004 and October.

+According to an October report by the NSAA, the last death on a chairlift attributed to a malfunction was in 1993.
+As of the 2015-2016 ski season, the annual fatality rate per 100 million miles traveled on ski lifts was 0.14.

-The death comes during one of the busiest weeks of the season for ski resorts in Colorado.
+The latest death comes during one of the busiest weeks of the season for ski resorts in Colorado.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.